 Flowers of zucchini are stuffed, battered and deep fried to make “tempura” – a Japanese dish.

 Italian “fiori di zucca” is a variant of the dish.

 Mexicans also use it to make soups or as a filling for quesadillas –corn or a wheat tortilla filled with a savory mixture.

 The simplest recipe can be made by cutting it with its skin on and, quick cooking it with butter or olive oil and some herbs.

-“Ratatouille” is a French cuisine prepared with zucchini and summer fruits and vegetables by cooking them in oil and served alone or as a
+“Ratatouille” is a French cuisine prepared with zucchini and summer fruits and vegetables by cooking them in oil and served alone or as a side dish.

 Another French dish is “courgette farcie” which is zucchini stuffed with tomatoes or bell peppers.